-2.1.3 Competency: Advance human rights and social, economic, and environmental justice.
+2.1.3 (2.1.3 Competency: Advance human rights and social, economic, and environmental justice.
 Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 3.1 Apply understanding of social, economic, and environmental justice to advocate for human rights at the individual and system levels.
 3.2 Engage in practices that advance social, economic, and environmental justice.
+Instruct or Comments

-5 The student is exceeding expected competency in this area for generalist social work practice.
-4 4 The student is demonstrating expected competency in this area.
-3 The student is demonstrating beginning competency in this area SENI 2 The student is gaining experience and meeting expectations in this area 20 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
+-5 The student is exceeding expected competency in this area for generalist social work practice.
+2 -4 The student is demonstrating expected competency in this area.
+SENIORS 3 The student is demonstrating beginning competency in this area SE 2 The student is gaining experience and meeting expectations in this area S 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
 NOR 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
-ND ND N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area
+E N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area